StevenHeath07/StevenHeath07.github.io/README.md

 ## 🚀 About Me

-Hi!, I'm Steven Heath, I am a 17 year old college student currently studying at the 12 Quays campus at Wirral Met College.
+Hi!, I'm Steven Heath, I am a 17 year old college student currently studying at the 12 Quays campus at Wirral Met College, UK.
 I started learning about programming at the age of 14 when I was introduced to Python, ever since then I have wanted to learn more about programming and improve.
 I am currently in my second year for my course which is T-Level Digital Production, Design and Development.
 I'm very interested in website design and would like to pursue a career in the web design department.

 ## 🎓 Education